 Follow Tiarra on Twitter as @MarronMarvel

 Born and raised in Brooklyn this New Yorker is currently making things happen one New York minute after another in Los Angeles.
-She is not only a proud member of the founding team at Pop Cults but founder and president of Gamers United, producer for Broken Pixels, and Director of Outreach for CDS – mostly because she can’t stand to be bored.
+She is not only a proud member of the founding team at Pop Cults but founder and president of Gamers United, and producer for Broken Pixels – mostly because she can’t stand to be bored.
 She makes time to contribute an article to Pop Cults, if something excites her.
 Chastity chronicles most of her life on NuyoRiquena.com.

 Note: It took her a couple of months to complete this bio because she is always on the go.
 Her favorite quote?
 “There’s gonna be one speed… mine.
 If you can’t keep up, don’t step up.”

-If you want to keep up, follow Chastity on Twitter: @NuyoRiquena
+If you want to keep up, follow Chastity on Twitter: @Chastity

 Hatched in a secret labratory in a seedy section of Stuttgart, Germany, Chris Perry was (according to his mother) destined to become; A) foul-mouthed B)an alcoholic and C)a writer.
 As Mrs. Perry likes to say today, “Well, shit, two outta three ain’t bad!”
 An avid fan of everything geek-tacular, Chris’ two great loves are movies and comic books, much to the dismay of his wife.
 He also attends séances, as his quest to contact the spirits of Jack Kirby, Walt Disney and Harry Houdini continues.
 There has been no success, thus far, aside from the sounds that Chris swears were grunts from Walt’s spirit at a recent gathering.
 Chris’ wife claims the “grunts” came from her and the accompanying odor was not the “scent of death”, as her husband still claims.
 (To this day, she refers to that experience as “The Curry Chicken Incident” and has sworn off the delicious dish for life.)
 Included among his other interests are video games, sci-fi television shows, action figures, movie props, social media and various cheeses from around the world.
 He is an aficionado of parentheses and ellipses and uses both with…reckless…abandon… (Get it?)
 He would also like you to know that he loves his wife more than all of that other stuff.
 It’s close but still…